Agoric/documentation/main/ertp/guide/PursesAndPayments.md

     left of the original `payment` after subtracting A is B's value.
     If `paymentAmountA` has a larger `value` than `payment`, it throws an error.

-    The `payment`
-    argument is burned.
-If `payment` is a promise, the operation proceeds after the promise resolves.
+    The `payment` argument is deleted from the issuer's records.
+If `payment` is a promise, the operation proceeds after the promise for a payment resolves.
   - ```js
     const oldPayment = quatloosMint.mintPayment(quatloosAmountMath.make(20));
     // Results in paymentA = 5 and paymentB = 15 (20 -5)